 Edge computing refers to bringing the computing power of the cloud to Internet of Things (IoT) devices, close to where the data resides, to reduce latency and gain real-time insights.
 The proliferation of smart sensors and connected devices, combined with advanced cloud technologies such as machine learning and AI, makes edge computing a reality.

 Run virtual machines, containers and data services at edge locations using edge computing.
 By moving certain workloads to the edge of the network, devices spend less time communicating with the cloud, react more quickly to local changes, operate reliably even in extended offline periods, and deliver an immersive user experience through highly responsive and contextually aware apps.
 Read more about the intelligent cloud and intelligent edge.

 A successful hybrid and multicloud architecture provides a unified way to manage, secure and govern IT resources across on-premises, multicloud and edge environments.
 Running hybrid and multi-cloud in a durable way also means enabling consistent database choices and architectures across environments so you can easily move application data where you need it and manage it holistically.

-E-books and technical docs
+E-books and technical documentation

 Virtual events and webinars

 Choose a flexible migration path that supports your hybrid cloud strategy.
 Build an optimal migration plan using a broad set of tools covering assessment, migration, optimisation and management.